DrihanDP/DrihanDP/README.md

 - Expanding skills in AI and machine learning
 - Building machine learning and AI projects
-- Developing end-to-end analytics projects (data → insights → dashboards)
+- Developing end-to-end analytics projects (see pinned repos)